Apr 26

 ‘Internationalism from below’, which the SSP International Committee has advocated at the two Republican Socialist Conventions, represents a wider and more politicised development of such actions by our class.
 Any reading of our documents will show that our ‘internationalism from below’ stance flows from an analysis the concrete political situation, and unlike Nick’s and the CPGB’s stance, does not stem from some abstract attempt to extend a ‘one state/one party’ (or trade union) organisational form over all British/UK socialists; or from a belief in the efficacy of the top-down bureaucratic ‘internationalism’, which is intrinsic to such attempts.

 Although rather belated in its formation, the Scottish Socialist Alliance, set up in 1996, directly stemmed from the lessons learned in the anti-poll tax campaign.
-(Socialist republicans in the Scottish Federation had argued for the setting up of such organisations from 1990.)
+(Socialist republicans in the Scottish Anti-Poll Tax Federation had argued for the setting up of such organisations from 1990.)
 Furthermore, contrary to what Nick maintains, far from having a purely Scottish orientation, SSA/SSP members took an active part, providing speakers, to help set up the Socialist Alliances in England, Wales and the Irish Socialist Network.
 The main obstacles we faced in helping to form new democratic united front organisations came from the British Left!

 Perhaps it is also significant that, after addressing large meetings in Scotland, some of the striking Liverpool dockers (1995-8) and their partners said that support here was often wider than in England.
-The response received from the SNP trade union group in Dundee was compared very favourably with the coolness of many Labour Party members closer to home!
+Even the response received from the SNP trade union group in Dundee was compared very favourably with the coolness of many Labour Party members closer to home!
 The SSA was particularly prominent in trying to win solidarity for the dockers in Scotland.

 Comparing records in trying to build socialist/communist unity